By Matt Gibson

 Drip Irrigation Minimizes Excess Moisture That Can Cause Disease

 Many of the most common and dangerous plant diseases are at their worst when the garden environment is wetter than it needs to be.
 In particular, fungal diseases, mildews, and rots tend to spread more easily and occur more frequently in wet weather.
-Unlike a sprinkler system that will splash water all over the foliage of your plants, a drip irrigation system will apply the water to the base of the plants, where it can easily be taken in by their roots.
+Unlike a sprinkler system that will splash water all over the foliage of your plants, a drip irrigation system will direct the flow of water to the base of the plants, where it can easily be taken in by the roots of the plant.

 Water Can Always Reach Your Plants with Drip Irrigation

 As the season progresses and plants develop denser foliage, a canopy can form in certain spots that would prevent water from a sprinkler system from reaching the soil around the roots of your plants.
 Drip irrigation systems bypass this potential drawback by applying water directly to the ground, where there are no obstacles between the moisture and your plants.

 While the drip irrigation watering system works perfectly in certain environments, there are some drawbacks that mean drip irrigation is not the right choice under certain circumstances.
 We’ll review the weaknesses and shortcomings of drip irrigation here so you can determine which system will work best in your garden.